Recycled plastic is everywhere—and it’s harming the planet

 Right now, Kintra’s material will break down in an industrial composting facility, but the company is currently working to make it compostable in a regular home composting bin.
 This also means that if bits of the fabric shed and end up in water ways, they will simply break down into their natural components.
 Parkes says that one benefit of a compostable material is that Pangaia will be able to blend it with other biodegradable materials, like cotton and know that the entire garment will ultimately decompose at the end of its life.

-As Savits points out, the sustainability of Kintra’s fabric depends on how well it composts in a home compost bin or a landfill.
+As Savitz points out, the sustainability of Kintra’s fabric depends on how well it composts in a home compost bin or a landfill.
 She points out that there are now many so-called biodegradable plastics on the market, but they need specific conditions to decompose, including a high temperature and specific moisture level.
 “If the consumer can’t actually compost it, then it has all the same problems as regular plastic,” she says.

 Getting plastics out of fashion